-SECTION 202.
+SECTION 205.
 POWER TO REVOKE OR AMEND.
 A donor may revoke or amend a power of appointment only to the extent that:

 1 (1) the instrument creating the power is revocable by the donor; or 2 (2) the donor reserves a power of revocation or amendment in the instrument creating the 3 power of appointment.
 4 5 Comment 6 The donor of a power of appointment has the authority to revoke or amend the power 7 only to the extent that the instrument creating the power is revocable by the donor or the donor 8 reserves a power of revocation or amendment in the instrument creating the power.
-9 reserves a power of revocation of amenament in the instrument creating the power.
-10 For example, the donor's power to revoke or amend a will or a revocable inter vivos trust 11 carries with it the authority to revoke or amend any power of appointment created in the will or 12 trust.
+9 10 For example, the donor's power to revoke or amend a will or a revocable inter vivos trust 11 carries with it the authority to revoke or amend any power of appointment created in the will or 12 trust.
 However, to the extent that an exercise of the power removes appointive property from a 13 trust, the donor's authority to revoke or amend the power is eliminated, unless the donor 14 expressly reserved authority to revoke or amend any transfer from the trust after the transfer is 15 completed.
-16 17 If an irrevocable inter vivos trust confers a presently exercisable power on someone who 18 is not the settlor of the trust (the settlor being the donor of the power), the donor lacks authority 19 20 to revoke or amend the power, except to the extent that the donor reserved the authority to do so.
-If the donor did reserve the outhority to revoke or amend the power, that outhority is only 21 If the donor did reserve the authority to revoke or amend the power, that authority is only effective until the power holder irrevocably exercises the power.
-22 effective until the power holder intevocably exercises the power.
-23 If the same individual is both the donor and the holder of a power of appointment, the 24 donor in his or her capacity as power holder can indirectly revoke or amend the power by a 25 partial or total release of the power.
-See Section 401.
-After the power has been irrevocably 26 exercised, however, the donor as donor is in no different position in regard to revoking or 27 amending the exercise of the power than the donor would be if the donor and power holder were 28 different individuals.
-29 30 The ability of an agent to revoke or amend a power of appointment on behalf of a 31 principal is determined by other law, such as the Uniform Power of Attorney Act.
-32 The mule of this Section is consistent with and this Comment draws on Destatement 33 34 The rule of this Section is consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers § 18.2 and the accompanying 35 Commentary.
-36 Commencary.
-[ARTICLE] 3 37 [ARTICLE] 5 38 EXERCISE OF POWER OF APPOINTMENT 39 SECTION 301.
-REQUISITES FOR EXERCISE OF POWER OF 40 APPOINTMENT.
-A power of appointment is exercised only if:
+16 17 If an irrevocable inter vivos trust confers a presently exercisable power on someone who 18 is not the settlor of the trust (the settlor being the donor of the power), the donor lacks authority 19 to revoke or amend the power, except to the extent that the donor reserved the authority to do so.
+20 If the donor did reserve the authority to revoke or amend the power, that authority is only 21 effective until the power holder irrevocably exercises the power.
+22 23 If the same individual is both the donor and the holder of a power of appointment, the 24 donor in his or her capacity as power holder can indirectly revoke or amend the power by a 25 partial or total release of the power.
+See Section 402.
+After the power has been irrevocably 26 exercised, however, the donor as donor is in no different position in regard to revoking or 27 28 amending the exercise of the power than the donor would be if the donor and power holder were different individuals.
+29 different individuals.
+30 The ability of an agent or guardian to revoke or amend a power of appointment on behalf 31 of a principal or ward is determined by other law, such as the Uniform Power of Attorney Act or 32 the Uniform Guardianship and Protective Proceedings Act.
+33 the emissing and Protective Proceedings rec.
+34 The rule of this Section is consistent with, and this Comment draws on, Restatement 35 Third of Property: Wills and Other Donative Transfers § 18.2 and the accompanying 36 Commentary.
+37 38 [ARTICLE] 3 30 [ARTICLE] 3 39 EXERCISE OF POWER OF APPOINTMENT 40 SECTION 301.
+REQUISITES FOR EXERCISE OF POWER OF 41 APPOINTMENT.
+A power of appointment is exercised only:

-- (1) the instrument exercising the power is valid under the law of this state;

-(2) the terms of the instrument exercising the power:

-(A) manifest the power holder's intent to exercise the power; and by the donor; and - (3) the appointment is a permissible exercise of the power.
+- 1 (1) if the instrument exercising the power is valid under the law of this state; - 2 (2) if the terms of the instrument exercising the power: - 3 (A) manifest the power holder's intent to exercise the power; and - 4 (B) subject to Section 304, satisfy the requirements of exercise, if any, imposed - 5 by the donor; and - (3) to the extent the appointment is a permissible exercise of the power.